unional/typescript-blackbook/pages/07-files-and-projects/compiler-options.md

 ## allowSyntheticDefaultImports

 Allow default imports from modules with no default export.
-This does not affect code emit, just typechecking.
+This does not affect code emit, just type checking.

 This flag allows you to use the `import x from 'x'` syntax when importing commonjs modules.
 This is introduced before the `esModuleInterop` flag.